ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 modify that as well.
 Both can exist simultaneously, you have the input context and you set an output context before having used up the inputrejoinder.

 Setting a rejoinder on a rule means starting with the rejoinder immediately after it.
-If you were trying to copy a rejoinder that had already been established and redo it later, eg.

-    ^setrejoinder(output %inputrejoinder)

-this would be problematic, because it would set it to the rule after, which would be wrong.
-For this use the kind of "copy" which does not have issues with this.

-    ^setrejoinder(copy %inputrejoinder)

-If _kind_ is output or copy and the _tag_ is `null`, the output rejoinder is cleared (analogous to ^disable).
+If _kind_ is output and the _tag_ is `null`, the output rejoinder is cleared (analogous to ^disable).

 If the _kind_ is input and the _tag_ is `null`, the input rejoinder is cleared.